Here’s how to apply IT architecture:

-So if you want to understand IT architecture and how to make use of it, then this article is for you.
+So if you want to learn all about how to make use of IT architecture, then this article is for you.

 It’s time for the first step!